Why Do We Have Wisdom Teeth?

 Each patient is different.
 For example, a patient may need a wisdom tooth extraction if there isn't enough room in the jaw to accommodate the extra teeth.
 Another person, on the other hand, may have plenty of space in their jaw.

-Our dentists will carefully examine your X-rays to determine the right solution for your smile.
+Our dentist will carefully examine your X-rays to determine the right solution for your smile.
 We're also more than happy to answer any questions you might have about your wisdom teeth.

 Call Renew Family Dental Today!

-Our dentists are dedicated to helping you maintain good oral health by providing wisdom tooth extraction and other dental services.
-To request an appointment with one of our Grand Rapids dentists, call Renew Family Dental at (616) 245-3205.
+Our dentist is dedicated to helping you maintain good oral health by providing wisdom tooth extraction and other dental services.
+To request an appointment with our Grand Rapids dentist, call Renew Family Dental at (616) 245-3205.

 This blog post has been updated.